 There are no attorney's fees until we make a recovery.
 We assume all of the risk if we take on your personal injury or medical malpractice case.
 You do not pay any fees or costs out of pocket.
 We are only reimbursed in the form of a contingent fee if we make a recovery.

-Please contact our team of Philadelphia lawyers today for your free injury case evaluation at 1-800-753-4257 or you can contact us online regarding your injury.
+Please contact our team of injury lawyers today for your free injury case evaluation at 1-800-753-4257 or you can contact us online regarding your injury.
 We have offices conveniently located in Philadelphia, Springfield, and Allentown, Pennsylvania and in Cherry Hill, New Jersey.

 Philadelphia Accident, Medical Malpractice and Nursing Home Injury News

 Recently a Western Pennsylvania family has settled its Pennsylvania nursing home abuse lawsuit with a nursing home.
 According to the Altoona Mirror, Affinity Health Services Inc. settled claims that a worker there assaulted a 77-year-old woman two weeks before her death.
 Christine Welshans was left with bruises and blood on her face after the alleged assault on Aug.
 16 or 17 of 2009.
 The aide accused of hurting Welshans was also accused of assaulting another patient, but the case involving Welshans was closed after her death two weeks later was ruled heart-related.
 The family's lawsuit noted that the aide, not named in the article, had a history of abusing patients at another home.